 Will I be required to volunteer?

-While parental involvement is a critical key to student success, no student would ever be punished or lose his place at a school based on a parent’s volunteer hours.
+While parental involvement is critical to student success, no student would ever be punished or lose his place at a school based on a parent's volunteer hours.
 Decisions about parental involvement often involve an agreement between parents, teachers, and administrators.

 What types of educational programs do charters offer?